-Chadwick Boseman earns nominations for NAACP Image Awards
+Chadwick Boseman earns 2 nominations for NAACP Image Awards

 LeBron James, Stacey Abrams, Debbie Allen, April Ryan and Tamika Mallory were nominated in the social justice impact category.

-In music, Beyoncé scored six nominations in the recording categories.
+In music, Beyoncé scored six nominations in the recording categories, including two for outstanding music video/visual album with “Black is King” and “Brown Skin Girl.”

 The nominees for outstanding album include Alicia Key’s “Alicia,” Brandy’s “b7,” John Legend’s “Bigger Love,” Ledisi’s “The Wild Card” and “Chilombo” by Jhene Aiko.

 The awards honoring entertainers and writers of color will air on CBS on March 27 at 8 p.m.
 EST. The awards will also simulcast on BET, MTV, VH1, MTV2, BET HER and LOGO.